 Highest summits in southern Africa

-These are the 9 highest summits inside the borders of the Republic of South Africa, all of which are found in the Drakensberg.
+These are the 9 highest peaks in South Africa, all of which are found in the Drakensberg.

 The list is of the tops of named mountains and not minor spot heights along the escarpment edge or minor freestanding unnamed pinnacles.
 Only Monk’s Cowl and Mponjwana require rock climbing to gain the summit.

-1) Mafadi peak – 3450m (11322ft) Lies on the border with Lesotho in the Injisuthi area.
+1) Mafadi peak – 3450m (11322ft) This is the highest point in South Africa.
+It lies on the border with Lesotho in the Injisuthi area.
 A new survey done in 2002 shows the height to be 3451 metres.
 (MCSA Journal 2002) The Sotho name for the peak is Ntheleli.
 It is in actual fact a very insignificant, flat topped mountain.

 2) Injisuthi peak – 3410m Lies on the border with Lesotho just 1 kilometre south east of Mafadi.
 The name means “the well fed dog” in the Zulu language.
 There are several spellings of the word, including Njasuti and Injasuthi.